SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-17-vax-vs-knuckleheads.md

   in this photo, taken 1918-Nov-03 by Raymond Coyne in Mill Valley, California on Locust Avenue, including "Wear a Mask or Go to Jail".
 - Get sick, and&hellip;
-  o you _might_ recover with measles immunity.
+  - you _might_ recover with measles immunity.
 Though, given the _immune amnesia_ effect,
     you might _also_ then have to get all your previous diseases all over again!
     Or&hellip;
-  o your death will _definitely_ remove you from the pool of spreaders.
+  - your death will _definitely_ remove you from the pool of spreaders.

 Those are the choices.
 Vaccination is cheap, safe, and effective; the other choices are none of those things.